stevencpp/cpp_modules/README.md

 ### 4. How to build and install it ?

-- get the latest preview of Visual Studio 2019
+- get the latest preview of Visual Studio 2019 and enable the C++ Modules component in the installer
 - `vcpkg install fmt:x86-windows lmdb:x86-windows nlohmann-json:x86-windows catch2:x86-windows`
 - install a patched clang-scan-deps.exe to `C:\Program Files\LLVM`
 - generate Win32 VS solutions for this repo with CMake and the vcpkg toolchain file